 We want our volunteers to feel supported; we don't just ship you off to a foreign country and see you in four months.
 Every volunteer is traveling, living, teaching and exploring with a group of fellow volunteers.
 There might be 4 of you or up to 30 of you in your group, which means instant friends and travel buddies.

-Every ILP location and every ILP program (exchange and humanitarian) has a a local coordinator, who is native to the area and a generation older than the volunteers.
+Every ILP location and every ILP program (exchange and humanitarian) has a local coordinator, who is native to the area and a generation older than the volunteers.
 They are a great resource for the volunteers to help understand the culture and basic things such as how to use public transportation, not to mention a life-long friend!
+They're also a great resource for us, as an on-site resource.

-The ILP directors also give each volunteer their personal emails and cell phone numbers.
+The ILP program directors and managers give each volunteer their personal emails and cell phone numbers.
 You can even call them at midnight if you need to.

 Small Class Sizes